Articles in Palaeobotany /

 enabling a greater understanding of the life,

 geography and climate of our planet throughout the Phanerozoic.
+Go to:

 See also here.